-- Harmonized uniform RES support ('least cost'): Hereby it is assumed that a harmonized uniform RES trading scheme would be applied which comprises besides electricity also grid-connected heat supply.
+- Harmonized uniform RES support ('least cost'): Hereby it is assumed that a harmonized uniform RES trading scheme would be applied which comprises besides electricity also gridconnected heat supply.
 Consequently, it is expected that this would give a strong incentive for the full exploitation of the least cost technology options and less emphasis on novel innovative technologies in the short term.
-The fulfillment of the 20% RES target for 2020 at EU is envisaged in the applied quota obligation accompanied by an EU-wide trading scheme. - Harmonized technology-specific RES support based on a quota with technology-banding: More precisely, a trading scheme based on a banding approach is applied, which gives a different weighting to different technologies in terms of the number of green certificates (GC) / guarantees of origin (GO) granted per MWh generation.
+The fulfillment of the 20% RES target for 2020 at EU is envisaged in the applied quota obligation accompanied by an EU-wide trading scheme.
+However, this scenario assumes a fast overcoming of non-economic barriers as well and is based on a moderate demand projection up to 2020. - Harmonized technology-specific RES support is based on a quota system with technology-specific TGC market: More precisely, a trading scheme based on a banding approach is applied, which gives a different weighting to different technologies in terms of the number of tradable green certificates (TGC) / guarantees of origin (GO) granted per MWh generation.
 Hereby, technology-specific incentives are used to bridge the "valley of death" for novel RES technologies such as PV, wave and tide and solar thermal electricity.
+The technology banding factors are set according to the generation cost of different RES technologies.
+This scenario pursues as well the 20% RES by 2020 target and builds on the moderate energy demand projection too.

 Generally it is preconditioned in all scenarios (except BAU) to fulfill the target of 20% RES by 2020 at EU level.
-In the case that a Member State does not possess sufficient potentials5 - from an economic viewpoint - statistical transfer between MS (i.e. where MS posses the possibility to transfer (i.e. trade) their surplus to other MS) would serve as complementary option
+In the case that a Member State does not possess sufficient potentials5 - from an economic viewpoint - statistical transfer between MS (i.e. where MS posses the possibility to transfer (i.e. trade) their surplus to other MS) would serve as complementary option.